jerry81/terraform_general_practice/README.md

 - plan, apply, destroy, other state modifiers will "lock" the state and modify the remote state

 - read only commands like show and state use the local state

+- when trying to create a ots called "terraform-remote" it complains that the instance already exists.

+- ok so i can init with just the backend block

+- now i need to actually create a state
+- try create sec group
+- need to reinit to bring alicloud provider in
+- oh goody, the sg was created.
+- now check if oss has anything

+- file created at /test1/state/remote-1.tfstate